 An orofacial (or-oh-FAY-shul) cleft is when a baby is born with an opening in the lip and/or roof of the mouth (palate).
 Cleft lip and cleft palate happen in about 1 or 2 of every 1,000 babies born in the United States each year, making it one of the most common birth defects.

-The good news is that both cleft lip and cleft palate are treatable.
-Most kids born with these can have surgery to repair these defects within the first 12-18 months of life.
+Both cleft lip and cleft palate are treatable.
+Most kids can have surgery to repair them within the first year or two of life.

-Most clefts can be categorized into three broad categories:
+Most clefts fit into one of three categories:

 Middle Ear Fluid Buildup and Hearing Loss

-Children with a cleft lip and palate frequently have dental problems.
-These include small teeth, missing teeth, extra teeth (called supernumerary), or malpositioned teeth.
+Children with a cleft lip and palate often have dental problems.
+These can include small teeth, missing teeth, extra teeth (called supernumerary), or teeth that are out of position.
 They may have a defect in the gums or alveolar ridge (the bone that supports the teeth).
-Defects of the alveolar ridge can displace, tip, or rotate permanent teeth, or prevent permanent teeth from coming in properly.
+Ridge defects can displace, tip, or rotate permanent teeth or prevent permanent teeth from coming in properly.

-Children with clefts also can have other types of speech problems unrelated to the cleft condition; for example, age-related errors such as saying "wed" instead of "red."
-Sometimes, the dental problems associated with the cleft will cause some sounds to be distorted, particularly "s," "sh," "ch," and "j" sounds.
+Children with clefts also can have other types of speech problems that aren't to the cleft; for example, age-related errors such as saying "wed" instead of "red."
+Sometimes, the dental problems associated with the cleft will distort some sounds, particularly "s," "sh," "ch," and "j."

 - plastic surgeon

 - oral surgeon